 STORY PURPOSES AND CONVENTIONS

-In the early and middle portions of the 20th Century, TV was relatively unknown, and movies were a rare treat.
+In the early and middle portions of the 20th Century, TV was relatively unknown, and movies was a rare treat.
 But there did exist three forms of entertainment and education that was available to just about everyone.

 The first of these was magazines and newspapers.
 The second was books and comics.

 The third form of entertainment was radio.
 Radio is rarely used today as entertainment in story form, which is a pity.
 Radio forced the listeners to use their imagination, to form pictures in their mind as to what was happening, who was doing it, and more importantly, what the actors looked like.
-Descriptions were rarely given of the actors, just his circumstances and environment (and usually not even these).
+Descriptions were rarely given of the actors, just his circumstances and environment (and usually, not even these).
 One listener would "see" a tall handsome man, while another would describe him as short and squat.

-What was said in the stories was more important than who said it.
+What was said in the stories, was more important than who said it.
 However, if a certain character was in a story week after week, the listener eventually developed the character into an image in his or her own mind, and that character slowly developed into a real person.

-This is what I have tried to re-create in many of these stories.
+This is what I have tried to re-create in these stories.
 Some characters have been given names, some placed in a more prominent position, but many others are just voices, fillers with no identity.